nisa-g/Nisa-Project-Portfolio/README.md

 ---

 ### 📂 Medical Inventory Optimization and Forecasting
-_Virtual Internship by Innodatatics & 360DigiTMG | Individual | Python & Machine Learning_
+_[Virtual Internship by Innodatatics USA & 360DigiTMG](https://drive.google.com/file/d/1ObW8EAmd-OxJf33XNXijQUI4J244RLxH/view?usp=sharing) | Individual | Python & Machine Learning_

 #### Project Description
 The primary objective of this project is to minimize the drug shortages and maximize the availability of drugs, customer satisfaction, and profits.
 Forecasting in pharmaceutical industry was done by using time-series forecasting model.